ccbrown/api-fu/README.md

 * The top level `apifu` package is an opinionated library that aims to make it as easy as possible to build APIs that conform to API-fu's ideals.
 See the examples directory for example usage.
 * The `graphql` package is an unopinionated library for building GraphQL APIs.
 If you agree with API-fu's ideals, you should use `apifu` instead, but if you want something lower level, the `graphql` package is still an excellent standalone GraphQL library.
 It fully supports all features of the [June 2018 spec](https://graphql.github.io/graphql-spec/June2018/).
 * The `graphql/transport` directory contains unopinionated libraries for using various transport protocols.
 For example, it contains transport implementations that allow you to serve your GraphQL API via WebSockets and provide subscription functionality.
+* The `jsonapi` package is a library for building [JSON:API](https://jsonapi.org) APIs.
+It's somewhat high level, but is no more opinionated than JSON:API itself is.
+However, it does hold some of those opinions more strongly (i.e. it doesn't support violating many of the JSON:API spec's recommendations and "SHOULD"s).

 ## Usage